Table Of Contents

 - Dull aches in your neck

 - Strain and pain when moving body parts

 - Incapacitating back pain upon lifting

 - Tingling or numbness in legs, feet, hands, and/or fingers

 Serious neck and back injuries can cost personal injury victims hundreds of thousands of dollars.
 The medical bills for treatment, prescription drugs, physical therapy, rehabilitation, and more can pile up quickly.
 At Hach & Rose, LLP, our team of highly skilled New York personal injury attorneys will put their knowledge and experience to use on your back or neck injury case.
 We will fight tirelessly to make sure that you receive the maximum compensation you deserve.

 Accidents involving back or neck injuries are usually among the most complex personal injury cases.
 The last thing you want to do is try to handle your case alone.
 Allow an attorney who is well-versed in back and neck injuries to take care of every aspect of your case so you can focus on your recovery.

-- $3,525,000 — For a construction supervisor who fell from a makeshift ladder and injured his back.
+Settlement for a construction supervisor who fell from a makeshift ladder injuring his back.

-- $2,200,000 — Jury verdict obtained for a man who suffered a back injury in a car accident.
+Jury verdict obtained for a man who suffered a back injury following an automobile accident.